 It can honestly be anything along those lines, but you see what I’m getting at.

-There are several more topics out there that should be discussed together before you tie the knot.
-However, I narrowed it down to the 6 main ones that you must discuss with your partner before the big day.
+However, I narrowed it down to the 6 main ones that you I personally encourage and must be discussed with your future husband before the big day.

-Things to Talk About Before You Tie the Knot
+Things to Talk About Before You Tie the Knot: 6 Important Topics to Discuss Before ‘I Do’

-This topic was honestly one of the hardest for me to discuss because talk of money makes me uncomfortable.
-But no matter how uncomfortable you feel, you need to talk about finances before you tie the knot.
+This topic was honestly one of the hardest for me to discuss with my fiancé (now husband), because the topic of money makes me uncomfortable.
+But no matter how awkward and uncomfortable you may feel, you need to discuss finances beforehand.

 This is so important to talk about so that your partner knows what financial situation you are currently in since they are now in it with you.

-If you plan on not working and becoming a stay-at-home wife, then this next point is for you.
+If you plan on not working any longer and becoming a stay-at-home wife, or eventually a stay-at-home mom, then this next point is for you.

 This then leads to making various budgets, especially if there is only one income.

-Create budgets for groceries, clothing, essentials, bills and entertainment.
+Create budgets for groceries, clothing, essentials, and entertainment.
 Make a plan on how much to spend on each category for the month.
 And be sure you are still putting money into your savings.
+Also make sure that your main bills such as rent, mortgage, insurance, and whatever else is a monthly or by-monthly expenses, are covered.

 Overall, be sure to agree that when it comes to money, you will manage it together.